 Andrea confirmed that the VTTx is the baseline option for the BPM project and it would be discarded only if the GBLD yield at 10Gbps would result not sufficient to assure enough components

-The radiation level (fluence) to target for the BLM is not yet clear.
+The radiation level (fluence) to target for the BLM is not clear.
 It was decided to test the components to the same levels used in the original qualification of the VTRx, but use as selection criteria a more realistic one to avoid unnecessary exclusions of potentially interesting companies.

 Christos will provide the levels or the locations of interest to Manoel or directly to the monitoring and calculation working group